DanRoscigno/katacoda_scenarios/APM/step-env-method-pattern.md

 ### Look at the results in Kibana

-1. Take a look at the transactions generated and see each individual method show up.
+1. Take a look at the transactions generated.
+For example, in `APIRestController#stats` you can see each individual method called.